monscamus/eastworlds/posts/meet-at-the-moon.md

 - Just add a map in the front, that's fantasy
 - Use the word quantum a lot and your magic becomes SF

+# Want to come?
+- Great, just turn up, but it would be helpful if you let <Link target="_insta" href="https://linktr.ee/alexcochranwriter">Alex Cochran</Link> know you're coming so we can ensure there will be enough seats at the Blue Moon.
+- If you indicate which side you might be rooting for!
+- Feel free to begin the tussle online on BSFA Discord or BlueSky.